viur-framework/viur-docs/source/config.rst

 All ViUR-specific parameters have the prefix **viur.**.
 Parameters that influence or extend information used by the Admin-tools start with the prefix **admin.** or more specialized with **admin.vi.**.

-If parameters are changed for configuration issues, this should be done on the server's main entry, which the Python source file that calls the ``server.run()`` function.
+If parameters are changed for configuration issues, this should be done on the server's main entry (i.e. that Python source file that calls ``server.run()``).

 This section gives an overview and detailed information about how to use ViURs pre-defined configuration parameters.

 Server configuration
 ********************